-In the last investigation, students found out that they could slow down decay after an organism is covered by sediment.
+Before completing this investigation, students should know that decay slows down after an organism is covered by sediment.
 They probably do not know what happens to the organism after it is covered and the sediment turns to rock.
 They may think that the organism remains as it is.